 You can use your monitoring tools to check the health and status of your green environment before and during its exposure to traffic.
 Once all tests and monitoring activities on the new green environment have completed successfully, you are ready to gradually expose the new green environment to traffic.

-Add a step to your pipeline that includes the automatic gradual exposed of your green environment to user traffic.
-In the following example shows an exposure from 0 to 100 in one shot:
+Add a step to your pipeline that includes the automatic gradual exposure of your green environment to user traffic.
+The following example shows an exposure from 0 to 100 in one shot:

 Promoting Green to Blue